hds-sandbox/bulk_RNAseq_course/develop/06_exploratory_analysis.md

     In the example above, we see a clustering of wild-type (Wt) and knock-down (KD) cell line samples and we **would be quite concerned** that the 'Wt_3' and 'KD_3' samples are not clustering with the other replicates.
 Furthermore, since the majority of genes are not differentially expressed, we observe that the samples generally have high correlations with each other (values higher than 0.80).
 In this case, samples with correlations below 0.80 may indicate an outlier in your data and/or sample contamination.
 N.B It is important to stress that these is no universal cut-off for what is a good/bad correlation/distance score, it depends on the particular dataset.

-## Mov10 quality assessment and exploratory analysis using DESeq2
+## Vampirium quality assessment and exploratory analysis using DESeq2

-Now that we have a good understanding of the QC steps normally employed for RNA-seq, let's implement them for the Mov10 dataset we are going to be working with.
+Now that we have a good understanding of the QC steps normally employed for RNA-seq, let's implement them for the Vampirium dataset we are going to be working with.

-### Transform normalized counts for the MOV10 dataset
+### Transform normalized counts for the Vampirium dataset

 **To improve the distances/clustering for the PCA and hierarchical clustering visualization methods**, we need to moderate the variance across the mean by applying the rlog transformation to the normalized counts.